Substandard Nursing Care13 Jul 2021 | Stephanie Prior

 Stephanie Prior acted on behalf of Mr G DA in connection with a claim relating to substandard nursing care by a care agency employed to provide him with daily nursing care.

-The claim arose out of injuries sustained while DA was under the care of the Defendant Care Agency AC, a limited liability partnership which provided care services on the instructions of local authorities.
+The claim arose out of injuries sustained while DA was under the care of the Defendant Care Agency AC, a limited liability partnership that provided care services on the instructions of local authorities.
 One of the local authorities which used the Defendant’s care service was the local authority where DA lived.

 A care plan was put in place for DA to receive care from the care agency and they failed to provide the care stipulated in his Care Plans in so far as despite the instruction to visit DA three times per day between 25 March and 10 April 2015 and twice per day from 10 April 2015 onwards, the carers visited much less frequently.
 In some instances, there were no visits at all for a stretch of several days.
 In total, there were 45 days without any care calls.
 On various occasions, the carers obtained access because DA threw his keys out of the window.